 The table folds out to make a desk.

 There are baskets from the butler’s pantry at the farmhouse and license plates from Zack’s room in Kentucky.

-I switched out the bedding and placed the striped duvet covers on the bed.
+I searched for bedroom inspiration and switched out the bedding and placed the striped duvet covers on the bed.

 Another crisp white duvet cover is folded for extra blanketness.

 And when I finished this room this weekend and every picture was hung and every blanket was folded and every pillow fluffed…

 …I stood in the middle of it and cried.

 This summer he’s going on mission trips and summer camps and working at local sports camps for little kids and taking his graduation trip to see Machu Picchu.